-With many students sitting UCAT and receiving their UCAT ANZ scores, a common question is: how will universities use UCAT scores?
+With the UCAT testing period soon to be over and with students receiving their UCAT ANZ results, a common question is: how will universities use UCAT scores?

 Most universities use a combination of three criteria when selecting students into medicine or dentistry.
 These include:

-Very few universities, such as James Cook University medicine and Bond University medicine, do not require students to sit UCAT.
+Only two universities, James Cook University (which favours rural students) and Bond University (which is private), do not require students to sit UCAT.

 Not all universities use all five of the UCAT subtests when selecting students for medicine.
 Many universities do not use the Situational Judgement Test, and only use the cognitive subtests (UCAT Verbal Reasoning, UCAT Decision Making, UCAT Quantitative Reasoning and UCAT Abstract Reasoning).
-These include Adelaide University medicine, Charles Darwin University medicine, Flinders University medicine and Newcastle University medicine.
+Some universities do not publicly disclose whether or not they use UCAT Situational Judgement Test results.

 Offers for medical interviews are generally made based on UCAT results, with or without consideration of secondary school performance.

-As this is the first year of UCAT, the minimum entry requirements for medicine and dentistry are not yet known.
-Furthermore, Universities usually do not release the UCAT cut-off scores required, and they do vary from year to year depending on the cohort of students applying.
+Universities usually do not release the UCAT cut-off scores required for entry into medicine and dentistry (for several reasons), and they do vary from year to year depending on the cohort of students applying.

-In general, students should generally be in the top 10% of candidates sitting UCAT to be offered a medical interview or a place in medicine (lower for rural/bonded/local applicants, and lower for dentistry).
+In general, students should generally aim to be in the top 10% of candidates sitting UCAT to be offered a medical interview or a place in medicine.
+This threshold is lower for certain categories of students, including: